 NordVPN’s imposing server park in 130 countries is unbeatable, especially with the given server variety.
 While we take nothing away from CyberGhost, NordVPN’s huge and better-distributed network is the way to go.

-NordVPN pretty much wins this round on arrival because it works in China, Iran, Qatar, and other censored or mildly censored countries easily.
+NordVPN wins this round immediately; it works in China, Iran, Qatar, and other censored or mildly censored countries.
 This is due to obfuscation that masks the user’s VPN connection and makes it look regular.
 Simultaneously, there’s NordWhisper, an in-house protocol against network filtering.

 CyberGhost has been struggling with this problem for years.
 It stopped working in China long ago, and in 2026, the results are no less discouraging.
 Without obfuscation, you can’t connect to a VPN server in China and go online privately.
-This isn’t the only problem.
-During unrest, Turkey also implements strong censorship,
+This isn’t the only issue.
+During unrest, Turkey also implements censorship.

 CyberGhost occasionally struggles with it.
-It’s generally not the best option in these countries if you want to be sure you can go on the Internet and use it regularly.
+It’s not the best option in these countries if you want to be sure you can always hop on the internet

 Winner: NordVPN 🏆